 reminiscing on the words of nina garcia from her book the little black book of style, i would not want to look like a ‘lemming’ with the latest thing just for the sake of having the ‘it’ thing.

 it is quite expensive too.. im with you, i try to look for things that i like and will work for me and transcend the seasons and years, and ultimately look like it’s really ‘mine’ because it works with my style so well.

-i pick things that look good on me then i make it my own by adding jewerly to it.posted almost 4 years ago
+i pick things that look good on me then i make it my own by adding jewerly to it.posted over 4 years ago

 I think it’s ok to follow some trends, but not all of them.
 I agree that it can be very time consuming, and very costly, but there are other ways to follow them.
 For example, try some DIY’s!
 They are fun to do and a lot less expensive than just going out and buying the product! :) The biggest thing is all you have to do is try it out, and if you don’t like it, don’t wear it just b/c it’s in style…wear what makes you most confident and happy.posted over 4 years ago

 I totally agree with you guys – I pick certain trends that I really like and integrate them into my own style, if they’re within my price range or its easy for me to do.
 If I’m gonna splurge on something it has to be a staple piece that I’ll use a ton of times, that I absolutely love.posted over 4 years ago